 }

-Joins are much better but they have also drawbacks:
+Joins are much better but they have drawbacks as well:

 To explain the second point, consider the following query getting all applications with their tags:

 Notice how both the application and tag data are transferred repetitively.
-This costs time and memory.
+This costs time and memory and it is a huge problem if you transfer long data (like article text or blobs).

 NotORM uses a different approach – it sends a constant number of simple queries (one query for each table type).